-As we approach the final few months of 2019, many of these institutions are re-evaluating their goals, recognizing that while change has occurred, we are still on a path towards the true seismic shift we all expected.
+Many of these institutions are re-evaluating their goals, recognizing that while change has occurred, we are still on a path towards the true seismic shift we all expected.
 We are running out of time, though.
-2020 is just around the corner and there is still quite a lot of work to be done.

 Has your business examined the SDGs?
 Have you considered what role you play?